rdeioris/UnrealUtilityAI/README.md

 * Enter (called whenever the brain switches from another action to this one)
 * Exit (called whenever the brain switches to another action)

+To create UtilityAIAction's with blueprints, just create a new blueprint inheriting from UtilityAIAction and override the related functions/events.

 ## UUtilityAIComponent

 This is the C++ ActorComponent (can be a parent for blueprints too) you will attach to AIController's.